 Charlotte treatment for psoriasis

 The severity of a skin condition such as psoriasis may depend upon many factors.
 Dermatology Specialists of Charlotte provides high quality and compassionate treatment in a professional environment.
-Dr. Nixon and Dr. Haught are board certified dermatologists whose dedication, experience, and knowledge will provide the best possible treatment for your skin, hair, and cosmetic concerns.
+Dr. Nixon is a board certified Charlotte dermatologist whose dedication, experience, and knowledge will provide the best possible treatment for your skin, hair, and reliable cosmetic dermatology concerns.

 Dermatology Specialists of Charlotte also offers medical, reliable cosmetic dermatology, and surgical dermatology; including removal of skin cancer.
 We provide a full range of cosmetic offerings such as skin tightening, fat reduction, chemical peels, Botox:registered: treatments, microdermabrasion, and more.
 We provide treatment for both adult and pediatric patients.
 Call our office today for a skin care evaluation and analysis of your sun damaged skin, or any other skin condition.